cncf/tag-env-sustainability/governance/roles.md

 The Chairs serve in administrative roles, guiding the TAG and support the decision taking.
 However, due to the pure complexity of the TAG topic, the role of the chairs include also the activities of technical leads.

 * Primary role of Chairs is to run operations and the governance of the group.
-* The Chairs are responsible for ensuring that group meetings are planned and facilitated effectively, while also engaging group members in leadership roles.
+* The Chairs are responsible for ensuring that group meetings are planned and facilitated effectively, while also engaging group contributors in leadership roles.
 Effective facilitation includes (but is not limited to) the following activities:
   * setting the agenda for meetings
-  * extending discussion via asynchronous communication to be inclusive of members who cannot attend a specific meeting time.
+  * extending discussion via asynchronous communication to be inclusive of contributors who cannot attend a specific meeting time.
   * scheduling discussion of proposals that have been submitted
   * asking for new proposals to be made to address an identified need
   * partnering with Technical Leads to establish a roadmap and manage ongoing projects